Vejas - A journey of hope

 Although we feel the absolute joy that he's alive and with us, we also feel complete sorrow that our beautiful son is plagued by this condition.

 The seizures in lissencephaly are usually very difficult to control.
-Thankfully Vejas is 16 months’ seizure free which is amazing!
-We know that the seizures will come back at some point in his life so we take each seizure free day as a blessing.
+In Vejas case we dont have full seizure control but we do hope that one day he will be completely seizure-free.
 Vejas also has global development delay and low muscle tone making him similar in development to an 9-10-month old baby.
-He can crawl, sit unsupported, grab and play with toys (in his own way), stand with support and he is learning to walk with the walker.
+He can crawl, sit unsupported, grab and play with toys (in his own way), stand with support and he is learning to walk independently.
 All these achievements are down to privately funded physical therapies we have found.
 He keeps defying the odds and proving the doctors wrong.

 We are unsure how developmentally delayed Vejas will be and how else this will affect his life in the future.
 There is no cure, but my husband and I are willing to try anything and everything to fight for a better future for Vejas.
 He has a difficult road ahead, but we will never give up on him and we will keep fighting as long as he does.

-We are fundraising for his private specialist therapy sessions in the hope that Vejas will be able to walk one day.
-In the last 10 months, we have been going to MAES Therapy in London.
-The session cost £95.00 for a 1hr session.
-We also just started Anat Baniel Method therapy in London and in Suffolk which costs £125.00 for a 45 min session and we have seen an amazing change in our son.
-We believe these therapies can help to maximise Vejas’s full potential as he is still so young and he keeps improving daily.
+We are fundraising for his private specialist therapy sessions in the hope that Vejas will be able to walk one day and might say, Mummy.
+We started Anat Baniel Method therapy in London which costs £125.00 for a 45 min session and we have seen an amazing change in our son.
+The therapy helped him to crawl, stand up and even make first steps.
+We believe the therapy can help to maximise Vejas’s full potential as he is still so young and he keeps improving daily.

 For my husband and I, the sessions are very expensive and put us in a difficult financial situation.
 We are not able to fund all the sessions he needs.
 Therefore, any donation no matter how big or small is massively appreciated.
 If you cannot donate, please Share this website with everyone you know or alternatively you can fundraise on his behalf!